CODE FOR LIFE: TECHNOLOGY & LIFE CODING

 Design & Development

 Community leaders in some of New York City’s most impoverished neighborhoods requested that Praxis Connections design and develop the CODE FOR LIFE program along with a funding model for implementation at church sites in poor neighborhoods throughout the city.
-In response, Praxis Connections formed a design team to develop a curriculum and church-based program that would bring coding and other
+In response, Praxis Connections formed a design team to develop a curriculum and church-based program that would bring coding and other technology skills to neighborhoods with high levels of poverty.
+This team consisted of people who teach coding, work in a technology field, and who have knowledge of coding applications in the marketplace.

 The CODE FOR LIFE design team developed the Creator & Maker Cross Training curriculum, which not only equips young people with mobile, web, and hardware development skills, but also exposes them to the creative process, collaboration, and design and development.
 In addition, sixth through twelfth graders receive the coding and technology skills they’ll need to participate in our technology-driven economy.